sky-shift/skyshift/docs/source/getting_started/setup.rst

 .. _setup:

-Launching SkyFlow
+Launching SkyShift
 ==================

-SkyFlow depends on two components:
+SkyShift depends on two components:

 - API Server - Proccesses user and controller requests.
 Relies on FastAPI and ETCD.
-- Controller Manager - Manages different controllers, which monitor and update SkyFlow state.
+- Controller Manager - Manages different controllers, which monitor and update SkyShift state.

-More information can be found under SkyFlow's architecture.
+More information can be found under SkyShift's architecture.

 To launch the API server, run: